cristicmf/dao/docs/Tutorials.md

 }
 ```

 This contract has all the basic functionality needed for a subcurrency contract, but it is not fit for the dao framework.
 We need to separate it into a database and an actions contract.
-The reasons will become clear later.

 ### Step 1